Unakar/Spectral-Ball-Optimizer/README.md

 ## Abstract

 Maintaining Θ(1) activation scale is a fundamental design principle in deep learning, enabling width-invariant scaling paradigms like **μ**P. While emerging optimizers such as Muon apply spectral constraints to update gradients, they leave weights spectrally unconstrained, which hurts forward stability and breaks scaling law transfer.
 To address this limitation, we introduce the **Spectral Sphere Optimizer (SSO)**, which enforces strict module-wise spectral constraints on both weights and their updates.
 By deriving the steepest descent direction on the spectral sphere, SSO realizes a fully **μ**P-aligned optimization process.
 We implement SSO as an efficient, numerically stable parallel algorithm within Megatron.
 Through extensive pretraining on diverse architectures, including Dense 1.7B, MoE 8B-A1B, and 200-layer DeepNet models, SSO consistently outperforms AdamW and Muon.
 Furthermore, we observe significant practical stability benefits, including improved MoE router load balancing, suppressed outliers, and strictly bounded activations.
+Megatron Code is available at [SSO Pretrain](https://github.com/Unakar/Megatron-LM/tree/spectral_ball)

 ## Key Features